Georgian to Arts & Crafts…

 A style best described as “flexible”, Italianate houses would often contain re-interpreted elements from Tuscan architecture.
 However, since this was not a revival of a historical style, there was no requirement to copy past forms, follow rigid proportions or include any major stylistic element.
 The absence of rigid parameters allowed architects to respond to their Victorian clients' craving for ornamentation while enjoying creative license; both of which can be seen in the circa 1868 example.
 A symmetrical 5 bay Regency Tuscan form is appointed with arched window openings and a fanlight crowns the double front entry.
 Departing from the typical Italianate paired eave brackets, the designer has created a significant eave statement by using “beefy” single brackets on an ornamented entablature supported by a secondary banding trim which sandwiches elaborate oval windows and results in a unique but stylistically consistent presentation.

 The style originated in France and then took a circuitous route through England and the USA before arriving in Niagara.
 Second Empire homes often incorporated Italianate and Gothic elements but the mansard roof defined the style.
 The mansard was a two-sloped hipped roof that created a full upper storey which was typically finished but still defined as an “attic” at a time when attics were exempt from tax.
 Almost without exception, dormer windows with decorated surrounds were set in the lower roof slope.
 In Niagara, over half of identified Second Empire houses possess a tower with paired windows.
 The circa 1880 example shows a symmetrical tower/entry placement with flanking bays.
-The segmentally arched main and paired windows sport contrasting buff brick voussoirs set proud of the wall to create hoods.
+The segmentally arched main and pair of twinned windows sport contrasting buff brick voussoirs set proud of the wall to create hoods.
 The facade is unified by ornamental ironwork on the tower top, the bays, and across the embellished porch.

 The Romanesque Revival began in Germany, but it was H.H.
 Richardson’s interpretation of the style which captured the attention of affluent North Americans.
 Richardson Romanesque is characterized by coloured rusticated ashlar stone in the foundations and building trim, massive stone/masonry walls, short brawny columns, dramatic round-arched recessed entries, towers, and bands of windows.
 A Richardson Romanesque home was normally the purview of the urban wealthy, for not only were these houses expensive to build, but the sheer number of highly skilled craftsman required tended to restrict its location to larger population centres where they could be found.
 Constrained by a modest corner lot, the example displays an intense presentation of towers, gables, roof lines, rusticated stone banding, carved and textured stone, and brick decoration.
 Inset shows the entry pre-awning.